-Mark Fisher is the Vice President of Bonhams European Paintings Department.
+Mark Fisher is the Vice President of Bonhams Old Master and 19th Century Paintings Department.
 Since joining the company in 1995, he has been responsible for acquiring property, appraising fine art and managing day-to-day business of the department.
 He works closely with Scot Levitt, the Vice President of Fine Arts at Bonhams, to promote, support and develop existing and emerging auction categories.
 Globally, Fisher supports procurement efforts for the Russian, Greek and Modern British Art Departments in Bonhams' London office, and he contributes to Hong Kong-based auctions.

-Prior to taking his position at Bonhams, for five years Fisher was President of Mark Fisher Fine Art Ltd., his own high-end European art consultation and appraisal company.
-Before that, also for five years, he managed the Watercolor Department at P. and D. Colnaghi and Company, a leading art dealer in London.
-He also served as a private dealer in 18th and 19th century English and European paintings, drawings and prints, and was a Director of another auction house, where he managed the English Paintings, Watercolor and Drawing Department, beginning in 1974.
+Prior to taking his position at Bonhams, for five years Fisher was President of Mark Fisher Fine Art Ltd., his own high-end European art consultation and valuation company.
+Before that, also for five years, he managed the Watercolour Department at an auction company in London.
+He also served as a private dealer in 18th and 19th century English and European paintings, drawings and prints, and was a Director of another auction house, where he managed the English Paintings, Watercolour and Drawing Department, beginning in 1983.

 Fisher was educated privately in England and at auction houses of London, and continues to hold dual citizenship in the UK and US.
 He currently lives in Los Angeles and Santa Barbara, Calif.